 Afterward, we took some pictures of the historic buildings at Moscow University and we headed to the Circus (and get warmed up a little bit).

 That day was not busy I reckon it’s about 60-70% full.
 I wondered if it was necessary for me to go through all the drama to pre-purchase the tickets.
 Yet, I heard sometimes the tickets could be sold out in the high season.
 Once we had a walk around the face-painting, snack and souvenir booths, we sat down comfortably and got ready for the show!

 The show was spectacular… Typical acrobats, gymnastics, jugglers, trapeze, adorable animals… and all the performances were tied in with a theme.
 The show was about a funny tourist visiting Moscow, and he had a lot of extraordinary encounters and so he posted photos on Instagram to collect “likes” and views in every place: from sexy traffic police, flexible bellboys at the hotel, juggling waiters in restaurants, gymnastic soldiers at the Red Square, sheep keepers to puppy trainers in the garden.

 I found it really entertaining.
-The visual was bedazzling and I understood the concept even though I don’t speak the language; and the entire show was nicely designed around a theme so it wouldn’t be “just a typical” acrobatic variety show; and I appreciate the circus constantly updating the themes so the show would always be surprising and current.
+The visual was bedazzling and I understood the concept even though I don’t speak the language; the entire show was nicely designed around a theme so it wouldn’t be “just a typical” acrobatic variety show, and I appreciate the circus constantly updating the themes so the show would always be surprising and current.
 I was glad that the Circus successfully continuing the legacy and I was a part of it as an audience.